Henry Hampton Halley: Early life and education

-Halley was born in Kentucky in 1874, and graduated from Transylvania University and the College of the Bible in 1895.
+Halley was born in Scott County, Kentucky, in 1874, and graduated from Transylvania University and the College of the Bible in 1895.
 Halley's career as a preacher began in 1899.

 Career

 Halley began his Bible Handbook in 1924, at which point it was only a 16-page pamphlet of introductory material, called "Suggestions for Bible Study".

 After Halley distributed 10,000 free copies, he published a second edition that had grown to 32 pages.
 Each edition saw growth and Halley did not charge until it reached 100 pages.
 Until 1941, Halley supported his ministry and his publications through donations.
 During World War II, Halley stopped travelling to preach and put together his Bible handbook: "An Abbreviated Bible Commentary, Amazing Archaeological Discoveries, How We Got the Bible, An Epitome of Church History, Select Bible Verses."
 It was printed by Rand McNally.
 When the publication rights were transferred to Zondervan in 1960, the handbook had already sold over 5 million copies.

 Over a period of 10 years he spent at least 10,000 hours memorizing scripture in achieving one of the greatest feats of memorization of scripture known to man.
 He could recite a total of 25 hours of nothing but scripture, including narratives of every book from the longest to the shortest.